Input-Fr/PRML-Movie-Recommendation/README.md

 # Movie Recommendation System

-With the proliferation of streaming plat- forms and increased availability of content, users are faced with a vast array of films, which can make decision-making challenging.
+With the proliferation of streaming platforms and increased availability of content, users are faced with a vast array of films, which can make decision-making challenging.
 In this context, a film recommendation system based on user preferences offers an effective solution to help users discover new films that match their personal tastes.
 This project aims to develop such a system, utilizing advanced machine learning techniques to analyze user viewing